Friday, 27 September 2024

 Thursday, 12 September 2024

-The CSIAP takes initiatives export high-quality Banana to Middle East markets
+The CSIAP Initiates High-Quality Banana Exports to Middle East Markets

 Banana is one of the most important fruit crops in the world and Banana cultivation has been expanding globally due to its higher demand and market value.
 To enhance the Banana productivity, farmers in Hotspot areas, where the Climate Smart Irrigated Agriculture Project (CSIAP) is being implemented, have been practising novel Climate Smart Agriculture (CSA) techniques such as Micro Irrigation to combat the impact of climate change.